t0mc0llins/quiz-frontend/README.md

 - At the end of the game, the player can post thier score and view it on the scoreboard

 ![App demo](./assets/Screen%20Recording%202022-05-10%20at%2012.gif)

----

-## Backend server repo

-The backend side of this project is an Express server using Sequelize.
-[Click here for more details](https://github.com/t0mc0llins/movie-quiz-backend)